lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     fix mylgv all langevin 0.001 0.001 0.001 1530917
     timestep 0.0001

-.. container:: justify

 Note that to make sure that the temperature of the particles quickly reaches a reasonable value, the *damping* parameter of the *fix Langevin* was also reduced to 0.001 (in time units) instead of the 0.1 used in the rest of the tutorial.

-.. container:: justify

 After the first *run* finishes, the energy of the system should be significantly reduced.
 Therefore, a second consecutive *run* with the original *timestep* and *Langevin* parameters can start without triggering the *Lost atoms* error.

-.. container:: justify

 In some cases, more than two consecutive *runs* with progressively increasing timestep is necessary:

 ..  code-block:: lammps